The exceptional zero conjecture for symmetric powers of CM modular forms: the ordinary case: Introduction

-\end{enumerate} \end{conjecture} Part (i) conjectures a way of recuperating an interpolation property, whereas part (ii) is a supplement to an \textit{Iwasawa--Greenberg Main Conjecture} in the setting of a trivial zero, namely it gives an arithmetic meaning to an analytically defined $L$-invariant.
+\end{enumerate} \end{conjecture} Part (i) conjectures a way of recuperating an interpolation property by looking at the order $e(a_0,M,\chi_0)$ derivative of $L_p(s,M,\chi)$, whereas part (ii) is a supplement to an \textit{Iwasawa--Greenberg Main Conjecture} in the setting of a trivial zero, namely it gives an arithmetic meaning to an analytically defined $L$-invariant.

 In Theorems \ref{TheoremA} and \ref{TheoremB} below, we prove this conjecture for motives arising from symmetric powers of $p$-ordinary newforms \textit{with complex multiplication}.
 More specifically, the adjoint motive of a newform, which has important applications to its deformation theory, is the symmetric square motive twisted by the inverse of the determinant and we consider appropriate determinant twists of higher symmetric powers.
 The arithmetic $L$-invariant we use is that suggested by Greenberg in \cite{G94}.
 We will denote it $\mc{L}_p^{\Gr}(a_0,M,\chi_0)$.
 In the CM case, the symmetric powers decompose into a sum of Tate twists of modular forms and sometimes a Dirichlet character, with the trivial zero coming from the latter factor.
 We prove our theorems by reducing them to these already known cases.
 In particular, the determination of the $L$-invariant is reduced to the results for Dirichlet characters of Ferrero--Greenberg in \cite{FeG78} and Gross and Koblitz in \cite{GrKo79} and \cite[\S4]{Gr81}.
 In the specific case of the symmetric square of a CM elliptic curve, part of our results were obtained by Dabrowski and Delbourgo in \cite[Theorem 3.6.1]{DabDel97}.
 Other related results in the literature on symmetric powers of modular forms mostly concern the determination of Greenberg's $L$-invariant.
 The case of a CM elliptic curve was done in \cite{G94}.
 Greenberg also covers the case of elliptic curves with split, multiplicative reduction at $p$ in that paper.
 Generalizations of this latter result to higher weights and to Hilbert modular forms have been obtained by Hida (see, for example, \cite{Hi07}).
 However, the most difficult case to consider is the non-CM case when $p$ does not divide the level of the modular form $f$.
 A formula for Greenberg's $L$-invariant was obtained by Hida in the symmetric square case in \cite{Hi04} under some technical assumptions (see also chapter 2 of the author's Ph.D. thesis \cite{H-PhD} for a slightly different approach).
 In \cite{PR98}, Perrin-Riou has a conditional result on the analytic $L$-invariant of the symmetric square of an elliptic curve.
 The author has addressed the next highest symmetric power $L$-invariant (i.e.\ the sixth power) in \cite{H10}.
 The author's current strategy for dealing with higher symmetric powers requires that $f$ not be CM, so it is important to deal with the (simpler) CM case separately.